Head Women's Basketball Coach

 Thompson went on to play collegiately at Cowley County Community College and Pittsburg State University.
 During her time at Cowley, Thompson was selected second team All Jay-hawk East her freshman and sophomore seasons.
 She was named Defensive player of the year in 2001 and received Sophomore Athlete of the year in 2002.
 She also earned Academic All-American status her sophomore year at Cowley.

 After graduating from Cowley, Thompson went on to play at Pittsburg State University and was named to the MIAA all league team her junior season.
 Thompson was selected team captain her sophomore and senior year.
 She was awarded the 2004 PSU Outstanding Senior Athlete Award in 2004.
 Coach Thompson graduated in 2004 with a Bachelor of Science degree from Pittsburg State University.
-She married Pratt Community College baseball coach Eric Thompson in September of 2011.
+In 2013 she obtained her Master’s degree in Sports Administration.
+She married Pratt Community College baseball assistant Eric Thompson in September of 2011 and they have two children; Jace 3 years old and Dani 3 months.

 Assistant Women's Basketball Coach